sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>JavaScript Performance</h2>
 - Minifying JavaScript removes whitespace/linebreaks and shortends variables, reducing file size.
-- &lt;script&gt;tags block parallel downloads, put them last so other resources can be downloaded first
+- 'script' tags block parallel downloads, put them last so other resources can be downloaded first
-- Defer Parsing of scripts that are not called at statup
+- Defer Parsing of scripts that are not called at startup.
-- Async Loading via Lab.js or the 'async' attribute for the script tag (IE9 & below don’t support)
+- Async Loading via Lab.js or the 'async' attribute for the script tag (IE9 & below don’t support).
 - Avoid excess DOM manipulation.
 Don't append on every iteration as below:

 ```javascript